cividi/whitepaper/README.md

 ## I. The future of cities is responsive

 Smart cities conceptually are about collecting and managing data, integrating devices, building networks to optimize efficiency of city operations.
 When diverse sources of information about the city environment are connected together, from non-identifying open datasets are made, the tools are made available to connect the datasets in order to generate evidence - the foundations are laid for what we call a _Smart Use_ of the urban landscape.

 Adding platforms for civic participation leads to _Responsive Use_ - an interplay of voluntary interventions and algorithmic models to enable specific, real-time and distributed responses to spatial challenges.
-As the Responsive Web helps with open universal access to global knowledge across diverse browser platforms, by supporting the future development of cities with responsive techniques we are managing complexity and change with the best tools - and in service of the most affected people.
+As the Responsive Web helps with open universal access to global knowledge across diverse browser platforms, by supporting the future development of cities with responsive techniques we are managing complexity and change with the most accessible tools, in service of the most affected people.

 ## II.
 Algorithmic planning needs trust models

 From pattern detection of satellite photos, to facial recognition and mobile signal triangulation, there is a wealth of tools available to critically understand the city.
 Visualizing the discrepancies, commonalities and connections between functional areas, for example, is enabled by access to such information as structured open data, allowing statistical reinterpretation and machine learned classification.

-Building a Responsive City means putting more minute-to-minute decisions into complicated technological processes which often depend on carefully orchestrated algorithms that need to be proven both for their effective and ethical qualities, whose complexity renders them opaque both to the operator and the affected.
+Responsive Use puts more minute-to-minute decisions into complicated technological processes which often depend on carefully orchestrated algorithms that need to be proven both for their effective and ethical qualities, whose complexity renders them opaque both to the operator and the affected.
 Additionally, questions of data ownership and reuse, the rapidly evolving legal conditions for data protection, means that urban systems need to be built to be tamper-proof and explanatory on various levels - with investments into deep foundations for ethical, legal and technical data trust.

 ## III.
 People understand spaces whether they are experts or not

-Architectural and urban planning ideas need to quickly reach a wide audience, not only in order to be accepted from a governance perspective, but specifically to have the chance to involve local residents and other stakeholders in the process.
-Embedding transparency into the development process - open access to project reports, to open source tools and data publications, social media and discussion boards - helps to learn to work with a variety of communication channels.
-Hackathons (intensive collaborations within strict time constraints) have been the hallmark of open data projects.
-While the urban design field already includes a number of intervention settings for participative design, civic tech hackathons will add viral potential and technical agility to help to ensure that concerned citizens of all backgrounds can understand and contribute to the spaces and systems - not only the planners, architects, or even data scientists who design them.
-With this a bridge can be crossed from expert society to the ultimate responsive city: urbanism of the people, by the people, for the people.
+Urban planning ideas need to quickly reach a wide audience - not only in order to be accepted from a governance perspective, but specifically to have the chance to involve local residents and other stakeholders in the process.
+Ideas need diverse frames of reference, key arguments in areas of impact to public health, climate change, economic benefit, and stakeholders will tend to focus on frames specific to their context.
+Embedding transparency into the development process - open access to project reports, to open source tools and data publications, social media and discussion boards - will be a start, but outreach needs to go beyond communication channels alone.

+While the urban design field already includes a number of intervention settings for participative design, innovative methodologies like civic tech hackathons (intensive collaborations within strict time constraints) add viral potential and developmental agility.
+These provide a competitive arena for platforms, and help to ensure that concerned citizens of all backgrounds can understand and contribute to the spaces and systems themselves - not only through petitioning the planners, architects, or even data scientists who design them.
+We will cross these bridges to go from expert society, to urbanism of the people, by the people, for the people.

 ---